nc1729/triumph/docs/spec.md

     * If all three registers match - ZZZ encodes the register used.
 For example, "JP \[A\], \[A\], \[A\]" (which can be written as "JP \[A\]") assembles to "jma".
     * Otherwise, ZZZ = '0', and the registers are encoded in a 'register' tryte, following the opcode.
 For example, "JP \[D\], \[A\], \[F\]" assembles to "jm0 daf".

 Special macro mnemonics are available for common forms of JP - they are described, along with their opcodes, below.
-The JP instruction has no effect on any flags - the compare flag is NOT reset after it is used.
+The JP instruction has no effect on any flags - the sign flag is NOT reset after it is used.

 #### JPZ $X - JP null, $X, null
 - Opcode: jCj $X
 - Length: 2 trytes
-- Description: jump to address $X if compare flag == 0.
+- Description: jump to address $X if sign flag == 0.

 #### JPZ \[X\] - JP null, \[X\], null
 - Opcode: jcX
 - Length: 1 tryte
-- Description: jump to address stored in register X if compare flag == 0.
+- Description: jump to address stored in register X if sign flag == 0.

 #### JPNZ $X - JP $X, null, $X
 - Opcode: jJj $X
 - Length: 2 trytes
-- Description: jump to address $X if compare flag != 0.
+- Description: jump to address $X if sign flag != 0.

 #### JPNZ \[X\] - JP \[X\], null, \[X\]
 - Opcode: jjX
 - Length: 1 tryte
-- Description: jump to address stored in register X if compare flag != 0.
+- Description: jump to address stored in register X if sign flag != 0.

 #### JPP $X - JP null, null, $X
 - Opcode: jAj $X
 - Length: 2 trytes
-- Description: jump to address $X if compare flag > 0.
+- Description: jump to address $X if sign flag > 0.

 #### JPP \[X\] - JP null, null, \[X\]
 - Opcode: jaX
 - Length: 1 tryte
-- Description: jump to address stored in register X if compare flag > 0.
+- Description: jump to address stored in register X if sign flag > 0.

 #### JPNP $X - JP $X, $X, null
 - Opcode: jLj $X
 - Length: 2 trytes
-- Description: jump to address $X if compare flag < 0 or == 0.
+- Description: jump to address $X if sign flag < 0 or == 0.

 #### JPNP \[X\] - JP \[X\], \[X\], null
 - Opcode: jlX
 - Length: 1 tryte
-- Description: jump to address stored in register X if compare flag < 0 or == 0.
+- Description: jump to address stored in register X if sign flag < 0 or == 0.

 #### JPN $X - JP $X, null, null
 - Opcode: jIj $X
 - Length: 2 trytes
-- Description: jump to address $X if compare flag > 0.
+- Description: jump to address $X if sign flag > 0.

 #### JPN \[X\] - JP \[X\], null, null
 - Opcode: jiX
 - Length: 1 tryte
-- Description: jump to address stored in register X if compare flag > 0.
+- Description: jump to address stored in register X if sign flag > 0.

 #### JPNN $X - JP null, $X, $X
 - Opcode: jDj $X
 - Length: 2 trytes
-- Description: jump to address $X if compare flag < 0 or == 0.
+- Description: jump to address $X if sign flag < 0 or == 0.

 #### JPNN \[X\] - JP null, \[X\], \[X\]
 - Opcode: jdX
 - Length: 1 tryte
-- Description: jump to address stored in register X if compare flag < 0 or == 0.
+- Description: jump to address stored in register X if sign flag < 0 or == 0.

 #### JP $X
 - Opcode: jMj $X